What You Need to Know About Angioplasty With Stenting

 MB BCh (Ireland), MRCP (United Kingdom) FAMS (Cardiology), DIP (CBNC, USA) FSCAI (SCAI, USA), FACC (ACC, USA) FESC (European Society of Cardiology, France) FRCP (Edinburgh, United Kingdom)

-Dr Eric Hong is a dedicated cardiologist in Singapore with over 20 years of experience caring for heart patients.
+Dr Eric Hong is a dedicated cardiologist in Singapore with over 20 years of experience diagnosing, treating and helping prevent diseases affecting the heart and blood vessels, including coronary artery disease, heart rhythm disorders, heart failure and high blood pressure.

 He is one of few cardiologists in Singapore who subspecialises in interventional cardiology, nuclear cardiology, and multi-modal cardiac imaging.
 Committed to achieving the best possible outcomes for his patients, heart specialist Dr Eric Hong brings diverse experience from Ireland and the United States, and is double fellowship-trained in the USA.